Best Practices of Downstream Protein Purification and Product Concentration

 12th September 2023 | 1:30PM IST / 4:00pm CST / 9:00am BST / 10:00am CEST | Presented by Krishnamurthy Venkatesan, Downstream MSAT Lead, Senior Director at Biocon Biologics |WATCH FOR FREE

-Downstream protein purification and product concentration is known to be the most challenging part of the process development.
-It is also known that the Downstream process development is critical to ensuring protein drug quality, safety & efficacy meet regulatory expectations.
-When initiating the development, the Chemistry, manufacturing and controls considerations for process development and manufacturing must include molecule complexity.
-Raw materials, process development.
-Equipment and manufacturing, Quality and Regulatory Affairs
+Downstream protein purification and product concentration are known to be the most challenging parts of process development.
+It is also known that downstream process development is critical to ensuring protein drug quality, safety, and efficacy meet regulatory expectations.
+When initiating the development, the chemistry, manufacturing, and control considerations for process development and manufacturing must include molecule complexity.
+Raw materials, process development, equipment and manufacturing, quality, and regulatory affairs.

-The critical factors for development and manufacturing is performing a stage-wise assessment on Product development, analytical and process development and not least, the manufacturability assessment.
+The critical factors for development and manufacturing are performing a stage-wise assessment of product development, analytical and process development, and, not least, the manufacturability assessment.
 The expected qualities of a superlative process shall include increased capacity, flexibility, cost-effectiveness, controllability, scalability, and efficiency

 However, general challenges exist in downstream process development involving,